Shade and Woodland Plants Group

 Firstly there are many woodland plants for which germination is much more successful if they are planted as soon as possible after collection (Epimedium, Trillium etc.).
 We need a process which gets these from the donor to the planter much more quickly than the main distribution scheme can achieve; Secondly the seed of several woodland plants ripen either very early in the year (spring ephemerals) or much later than the seed distribution cut off (Kirengeshoma, Disporopsis etc.) although these are distributed by the main scheme, they are automatically quite old before they get planted.
 Finally many woodland plants produce seed in very small quantities.
 We would like to ensure that this goes to shade enthusiasts who stand the best chance of germinating and successfully growing the plants.

-Our e-newsletter, Shade Monthly, is sent to all members of the Shade and Woodland Plants Group and each edition will then be made available on the HPS Blogs page 3 months later.
+Our e-newsletter, Shade Monthly, is sent to all members of the Shade and Woodland Plants Group.
+Each edition will then be made available in the library about 3 months later.

 Other links that may be of interest